matestack/matestack-ui-core/docs/components/blockquote.md

 This component can take 3 optional configuration params and either yield content or display what gets passed to the `text` configuration param.

 #### # id (optional)
-Expects a string with all ids the span should have.
+Expects a string with all ids the blockquote should have.

 #### # class (optional)
-Expects a string with all classes the span should have.
+Expects a string with all classes the blockquote should have.

 #### # cite (optional)
 Expects a string referencing a cite for the blockquote.